manymoments/manymoments.github.io/_posts/2020-12-08-a-simple-and-succinct-zero-knowledge-proof.markdown

 3. Finally, recall that we needed $d\ll p$.
 There is sometimes a challenge in forcing the Prover to use a degree-at-most-$d$ polynomial and not one of higher degree.
 Again we will see techniques in later posts to force the Prover to use a low degree polynomial.

 ### Acknoledgments
-Thank you [Radu Grigore](http://rgrig.appspot.com/) for pointing out typos and helping improve this post.
+We thank [Radu Grigore](http://rgrig.appspot.com/) for pointing out typos and helping improve this post.

 Please answer/discuss/comment/ask on [Twitter](https://twitter.com/ittaia/status/1336363509492424704?s=20).